open-austin/open-austin.github.io/projects/process.md

 Also, Open Austin can do more than just endorse your project.
 We can provide you with:

-- Technical resources like Amazon Web Services, Azure, CartoDB, and [many other resources Code for America provides](https://www.codeforamerica.org/brigade/tools/) us with.
+- Access to discounted or free technical resources like Heroku, Azure, and CartoDB [through Code for America's brigade program](http://brigade.codeforamerica.org/software/).
 - Feedback and user testing.
 - Code and technical architecture reviews.

 #### Does my project have to be open source?

 All Open Austin projects beyond the experiment stage should be open source.
 As far as choosing a license, choose whichever one fits your project best.
 Our projects have used the Unlicense (public domain), the MIT License and the GNU GPL.

 #### I have an idea for a project, but don't know how to make it or don't have the time to make it.